Jako/FilterWhere/docs/usage.md

 With this MODX Revolution extra you can generate a xPDO where clause on base of request parameters.
 This where clause can i.e. be used as pdoRessources or getResources where property.
-That way you can filter MODX resources with request parameters.
+That way you can filter and sort MODX resources with request parameters.

 ## Snippets